Walt Secord

-Walter Secord (born 25 December 1964) is a Canadian-born Australian politician.
-He has been a Labor Party member of the New South Wales Legislative Council since May 2011, when he was elected to fill the vacancy left by the retirement of Eddie Obeid.
+Walter Secord (born 25 December 1964) is a Canadian-born former Australian politician.
+He was a Labor Party member of the New South Wales Legislative Council from May 2011 to March 2023.

 Secord was previously chief of staff to former NSW Premier, Kristina Keneally.
+He is the NSW patron of the Labor Israel Action Committee.

 Early life and education

-Secord was born in Hamilton, Ontario and grew up on the Mississaugas of the Credit (Indian reserve) First Nation in Southern Ontario, Canada, and is a Mohawk-Ojibwe man whose father is a status Indian.
+Secord was born in Hamilton, Ontario, and grew up on the Mississaugas of the Credit (Indian reserve) First Nation in Southern Ontario, Canada.
+He is a Mohawk-Ojibwe man whose father is a status Indian.
 He spent the first 17 years of his life on an Indian reserve.
 He states he is "fiercely proud of [his] aboriginal ancestry" and "that it shapes [his] social justice."

 He has two siblings.
 His brother, Dan, is a budding native rights leader in Canada and conducts annual Ojibway language camp ceremonies for native prisoners in Canada's toughest prisons.
-He was the first member of his father’s family to complete high school and the first to fly in aeroplane.
+He was the first member of his father's family to complete high school and the first to fly in an aeroplane.

 Early career and higher education

 He studied arts at York University in Toronto, and worked as a journalist for the Toronto Star before emigrating to Australia in September 1988.
 He became an Australian citizen in June 1992.

-From 1988 to 1991, he worked at the Australian Jewish News. Ïn November 1991, he won an Australian Human Rights Award in 1991 for a series of articles in the Australian Jewish News.
+From 1988 to 1991, he worked at the Australian Jewish News.
+In November 1991, he won an Australian Human Rights Award in 1991 for a series of articles in the Australian Jewish News.

-Secord attained a Master’s Degree in Strategic Public Relations from Sydney University in 2013.